Biodiversity

 Forest conservation activities at "Toyobo Future Forest" in Wakayama prefecture

-Wild deers live in this area of the forest and sometimes eat the seedlings of the trees.
-For the coexistence of deers and trees, the area around the "Future Forest" is enclosed with nets which use our material, IZANAS® to prevent animals from entering.
+Wild deer live in this area of the forest and sometimes eat the seedlings of the trees.
+For the coexistence of deer and trees, the area around the "Future Forest" is enclosed with nets which use our material, IZANAS® to prevent animals from entering.
+We also installed deer protection covers on the seedlings.

 Through forest conservation activities in Wakayama prefecture, we will contribute to issues such as biodiversity and climate change.